 - Print seat tickets for guest check-in

-Step 1: Access the Seat Map Builder
+Step 1: Access the seat map builder

 - Navigate to Settings → Seat Maps

-- Choose + Create New Seat Map
+- Choose New Seat Map

-- Enter a name for your seat map (e.g., "Main Dining Room", "Tour Bus A")
+- Enter a name (e.g., "Main Dining Room", "Tour Bus A") and select at least one activity to use it.
+You can add or remove activities later

-Step 2: Add Zones (Optional)
+Step 2: Add tables or seat groups

-- Choose + Add Group
+- On the Groups tab, choose + Add Group

 - Drag the group to position it on the canvas

-- Select + Add Label
+- Switch to the Labels tab and choose + Add Label

-- Enter text (e.g., "Stage", "Exit", "Bar")
+- Enter text (e.g., "Stage", "Exit", "Bar", "Restroom")

 - Drag to position on the canvas

-Step 6: Save and Publish
+Step 5: Save and publish

 - When ready, select Publish to make the seat map available for use